 I’ve used quite a lot different day packs in the last couple of years, and these are my favorites:

-- Osprey Daylite Plus Another one of my favorite brands for backpacks is Osprey.
+- Osprey Daylite Another one of my favorite brands for backpacks is Osprey.
 Osprey has a great collection of backpacks and for day hikes I would recommend one from the Daylite-series.
 They’re quite lightweight and they come in several sizes, from 16 to 20 liters.

-- Mammut Lithium Speed 20L During my last day hikes I’ve been using this day pack by Mammut.
+- Mammut Lithium Speed 20L During the last day hikes I’ve been using this day pack by Mammut.
 It’s just as comfortable as the previous day packs, but it’s more lightweight and more flexible.
 This can be very convenient if you’d like to stow it away in a larger backpack or suitcase.

 Day hike packing list